 Master of Professional Accountancy If you’ve completed a bachelor’s degree and are certain you want to achieve CPA certification, our online Master of Professional Accountancy is your program.
 Online courses cover all the CPA exam topics, making it essential for exam preparation.

-Many students finish our professional accountancy master’s program in as little as one year and graduate with the potential to become a certified public accountant (BLS annual earnings estimate: $81,680) or even chief financial officer (BLS annual earnings estimate: $105,350).
+Many students finish our professional accountancy master’s program in 2 to 4 years and graduate with the potential to become a certified public accountant (BLS annual earnings estimate: $81,680) or even chief financial officer (BLS annual earnings estimate: $105,350).
 According to the BLS, some employers prefer candidates who’ve earned a master’s degree, and with the added credential of a CPA license, there’s no telling where your career can take you.

 Earn Your Degree, On Your Terms